mahoney1/docs/commercialpaper-query-tutorial.md

 ## Introduction

-In the [IBM Blockchain Platform VSCode Extension with Commercial Paper tutorial](url), we saw how an example of interacting with the Commercial Paper smart contract and the scenario that tracks the lifecycle of a Commercial paper.
-But now we want to see the 'paper' trail of all activity that took place during its lifecycle - ie the immutable history of the asset, who did what, and when did it take place etc etc.
+In the [IBM Blockchain Platform VSCode Extension with Commercial Paper tutorial](url), we saw how an example of deploying and interacting with the Commercial Paper smart contract, in a scenario that tracks the lifecycle of a Commercial paper.
+But now we want to see the 'paper' trail of all activity that took place during its lifecycle - ie an immutable history of the asset: who did what, and when did it take place etc etc.

-The aim of this tutorial, is to add query transaction functions to the Fabric Samples Commercial Paper smart contract, upgrading the contract to add query functionality, as well as some more history.
-We'll provide the code changes in the tutorial, and show interaction with the upgraded smart contract, from client applications.
-The end goal is to trace the history of transactions executed during the lifecycle of a commercial paper instance.
+The aim of this tutorial, is to show the use of the IBM Blockchain Platform VSCode extension, to add query transaction functions to the Fabric Samples Commercial Paper smart contract, using the extension to upgrade the contract after adding query functionality.
+We'll provide the code changes in the tutorial by adding a new Query class and the means to extract key information from the ledger - then show interact with the smart contract from client applications.
+The end goal is query the history of transactions executed during the lifecycle of a commercial paper instance, and render its history in a nicely formatted HTML table in a client browser.

 We'll be using the IBM Blockchain Platform VSCode Extension - and the new Fabric programming model and SDK features - to complete these tasks.

 ## Background
 There is a fantastic description of the Commercial Paper use case scenario in the latest [Fabric Developing Applications]( https://hyperledger-fabric.readthedocs.io/en/master/tutorial/commercial_paper.html) docs and the scenario depicted there makes fascinating reading.
-In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment.
+In short,  its a way for large institutions/organisations to obtain funds, to meet short-term debt obligations - and a chance for investors to to get return on investment upon maturity.

-The scenario uses employees transacting (queries in this case) as participants from their respective organisations, MagnetoCorp and DigiBank.
-We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data.
+The scenario uses employees transacting as participants from their respective organisations, MagnetoCorp and DigiBank to create an initial history.
+We'll extend the lifecycle of the commercial paper, by involving a third investor, Hedgematic - purely to show more historical data to report upon.

 ## Pre-requisites

-1. You will need to have completed the [Commercial Paper tutorial](url)
+1. You will need to have completed the [Commercial Paper tutorial](url), specifically, have version 0.0.1 of the Commercial paper smart contract package loaded in VSCode.

-2. From the command line, specifically in the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github repo), run the following houskeeping scripts in sequence.
+2. From the command line, go to the `basic-network` directory under the `$HOME/fabric-samples` (ie wherever you downloaded the cloned Github Fabric Samples repo), and run the following houskeeping scripts in sequence:

 `./teardown.sh`